Leadership

 \( a = \frac{F}{m} \)

 Thus, as \( (m) \) drops, acceleration \( (a) \) increases.
-Multistage rockets discard empty stages to further reduce mass.
+Multistage rockets drop empty sections to make the rocket lighter.
 For example, the first stage of the Saturn V shed 91% of its mass during flight.

 Minimizing Mass